 Most of the applications available for MiCollab are designed to run on the LAN (except for Teleworker).
-For a summary of the supported applications, platforms, and deployment modes, see
+For a summary of the supported applications, platforms, and deployment modes, see MiCollab in LAN Mode (Server only).

-Table 1: MiCollab in LAN Mode (Server only).
 For this reason, MiCollab is not supported in the DMZ.
 Use the standalone MiVoice Border Gateway to deploy Teleworker in the DMZ for large sites.

-For a complete listing of application Firewall port settings see Error!
-Reference source not found..
+For a complete listing of application Firewall port settings see MiCollab in LAN Mode Firewall Settings.